top of page

 Like his namesake, Fiyero enjoys dancing through life and generally causing mischief wherever he goes.
 He can often be found neck-deep in the hay bins.

 Sebbie is a special, relaxed and eternally perplexed member of the herd.
-He’s very happy-go-lucky and tends to just gently wander along behind the others quietly appreciating the field.
-We’re not too sure what happens inside his head but we presume that brain-eating bacteria would starve in there.
+He’s very happy-go-lucky and tends to just gently wander along behind the others quietly appreciating the field and enjoying life.

 Baloo